Alumni & Resident Survey

 Maximize NWMO is the regional vitality initiative of The Community Foundation of Northwest Missouri.
 It is made possible through partnerships with Communities of Excellence 2026, the United States Department of Agriculture – Rural Development (USDA-RD), University of Missouri Extension, Missouri Department of Economic Development, Northwest Missouri State University and Evergy.

-Over 2,500 alumni and resident perspectives on northwest Missouri gathered
+Learn what we discovered the first time!
+Over 2,500 alumni and resident perspectives on northwest Missouri were gathered in 2020

 Leaders involved in Maximize NWMO’s 18 counties gathered responses in a survey from July to September 2020, to help guide community prosperity-building.
 Preliminary results were shared in the Fall 2020 Regional Community Forum on November 18th, 2020.
 The final results were made available in March, 2021.
 Check out what people appreciate most about living, learning, working, and playing in our part of the Midwest by viewing the video presentation or slide deck on this page.
 Learn what we can do to take advantage of some big opportunities in the region!